 Just like an adult, children should see the dentist a minimum of twice a year.
 The mouth is constantly changing and growing in childhood and along with this growth can come injuries and issues that, when addressed early, can be easily treated.

 Pediatric dentistry focuses on preventive care.
-Emphasis is placed on home care, regular check-ups, and cleanings.
-There are many preventive measures available to keep children’s teeth healthy and clean, including sealants and mouth guards.
+Dr. Faiella places a strong emphasis on home care, regular check-ups, and cleanings.
+There are many preventive measures available to keep children’s teeth healthy and clean, including sealants, fluoride treatments, and mouth guards.
 Part of preventive dentistry also focuses on educating the parent about common dental issues kids may have such as bruxism, thumb sucking, and baby bottle tooth decay.